High-level overview of the scikit-learn dependences

 are available to implement some algorithms efficiently

-from a computational complexity and a technical perspectives.
+from both a computational complexity and a technical perspective.

 Cython: combining the conciseness of Python and the speed of C

-In brief, Cython allows transpiling a superset of Python to C code and allows using code which was written in C or C++, which makes bypassing the some of CPython’s internals possible.
-Moreover, Cython allows using OpenMP, an API which allows using lower-level parallelism primitives for implementations written in C or Fortran2.
+In brief, Cython allows transpiling a superset of Python to C code and allows using code that was written in C or C++, which makes bypassing some of CPython’s internals possible.
+Moreover, Cython allows using OpenMP, an API that allows using lower-level parallelism primitives for implementations written in C or Fortran2.

 As such, many algorithms in

-scikit-learn are implemented in Cython for performance reasons, some of which use OpenMP when possible.
+scikit-learn are implemented in Cython performance, some of which use OpenMP when possible.
 This is for instance the case of

 KMeans which was initially written in Python using numpy and which was rewritten in Cython by Jérémie du Boisberranger, improving the execution time by a factor of 5 for this algorithm4.